Inurosen/geoip2-api/readme.md

 # GeoIP2 API
-JSON API service for retrieving info for IP or domain from maxmind's GeoLite2 GeoIP2 database
+JSON API service for retrieving info for IP or domain from maxmind's GeoLite2 and GeoIP2 database

 This project was made just for practicing while learning Golang